• THE METAVERSE: All Around Us

 • This article explains it well and this post shows one of the activations.

-• I'm curious as to how brands and storefronts will plant their flag using augmented and virtual reality, and what we can do as educators to equip students for the opportunities that will present themselves.
+Watching what Hennessy is doing makes me curious as to how brands and storefronts will plant their flag using augmented and virtual reality.
+It also makes me think of what we can do as educators to equip students for the opportunities that will present themselves.

 Web2

-• Having entire inventory searchable via website or app
+• Brands have their entire inventory searchable via website or app

 • Podcasts on every topic related to beverages

-• Omnichannel - ability to buy brands in more places; store, online
+• Omnichannel - ability to buy brands in more places; store, online, app

-• Seeing info about a bottle through glasses or phone lens
+• Seeing info about a bottle through enabled glasses or phone lens (floating in the air)

-• Taking AR tour of a distillery or brewery
+• Taking VR or AR tour of a distillery or brewery

 Equipment